berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section06 Homework 6.md

 [here](http://inst.eecs.berkeley.edu/~cs61as/templates/hw6.rkt).

 ## Exercise 0.
-### Problems from the lesson.
+### Exercise 0 consists of problems from the lesson.
 Highly recommended to do.
 This is NOT for credit.

 Load the racket-1 interpreter from the file